 - The winter climate in Oslo is generally milder than other parts of Norway.

-Pack for the winter
+Pack for the different seasons

 - Water resistant winter boots